stpettersens/Haulage/README.markdown

 Haulage
 ======

-Haulage is a dependency manager for source code.
+Haulage is a dependency manager for source code, written in Ruby.

-It can "intelligently" retrieve dependencies defined in a JSON-based dependencies file (e.g. *project.deps*.)
-It supports retrieval through the [APT](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) package manager as well as standard HTTP (on Debian-based systems).
+It can "intelligently" retrieve dependencies defined in a JSON-based dependencies file (e.g. *haul.deps*.)
+It supports retrieval through the [APT](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) package manager (Debian systems) as well as standard HTTP and naturally [Ruby Gems](http://rubygems.org).

 Haulage usage
 -----